Taliban triumph means more worries in Africa | DW | 18.08.2021

 France is in the process of withdrawing its 5000-strong force taking part in Operation Barkhane in the Sahel

-Security analyst and researcher for Signal Risk in South Africa, Ryan Cummings, told DW that France will have to reconsider its decision but said there could be other political considerations since "The French presence in the Sahel has not necessarily into either a decrease in operational capacity of extremists groups operating in this region nor has it stem the degree of violence.”
+Security analyst and researcher for Signal Risk in South Africa, Ryan Cummings, told DW that France will have to reconsider its decision but said there could be other political considerations since "the French presence in the Sahel has not necessarily lead to either a decrease in operational capacity of extremists groups in this region, nor has it stemmed the degree of violence.”

-Cummings says African governments need to learn from the Aghanistan context and provide citzens with a better deal than what the extremists can provide.
+Cummings says African governments need to learn from the Afghan context and provide citzens with a better deal than what the extremists can provide.

+Extremists often provide the judicial and social services that have collapsed in many African countries and then exploit that to win support.

-In August 2021, he Southern African Development Community and Rwanda sent soldiers to help Mozambique fight jihadi extremists
+In August 2021, the Southern African Development Community and Rwanda sent soldiers to help Mozambique fight jihadi extremists

 The WACCE executive director, Mutaru Mumuni Muqthar, wants to see African governments focus on "comprehensively dealing with the drivers of terrorism, not just terrorists, because terrorists are killed on the battlefield and terrorism is killed in the local community."

-Aning from the Kofi Annan International Peacekeeping Training Centre said the happenings in Afghanistan presents very useful lessons for Africa.
+Aning from the Kofi Annan International Peacekeeping Training Centre said what is happening in Afghanistan presents very useful lessons for Africa.

-Kwesi Aning of the Kofi Annan International Peacekeeping Training Center says there are lessons that Africa countries can draw from Afghanistan.

-A Western country or countries cannot "just come from somewhere.... superimpose your culture, values and army in a country, and you think that will work."
+Western countries cannot "just come from somewhere.... superimpose [their] culture, values and army in a country, and think that will work."

 Twenty years ago, Arab jihadists attacked US embassies in Nairobi and Dar es Salaam.
 Since then, terrorism has been taking root in East Africa.
 But the perpetrators and their aims have changed.